 At first, it seemed so uncouth.
 But slowly, over the months, it began to feel okay.
 Normal.
 Alas, I hardly think about it anymore.

 This morning I ate breakfast alone in my robe at the counter.
 I worked the crossword puzzle in The Register, leaning on my elbow.

 So this is how it feels to no longer have to be a role model.
 I can live with it.

-I hope I will remember how to act next time Dan is home with his family.
+I hope I will remember how to act next time Dan comes home with his little family.